-You have the right to limit or refuse the disclosure of "Directory Information".
 If you do not want the School to disclose any or all of the above information as Directory Information, you must notify the Head of School in writing within 10 days of receipt of this notice/handbook to opt out of having your child's information included as Directory Information.
 The written notice must:

-(1) include the name of the student; (2) include a statement that the parent/guardian or eligible student is opting out of the disclosure of Directory Information under FERPA; and (3) be signed and dated by the parent, guardian, or eligible student (a student age 18 or older).
+- a. include the name of the student; - b. include a statement that the parent/guardian or eligible student is opting out of the disclosure of Directory Information under FERPA; and - c. be signed and dated by the parent, guardian, or eligible student (a student age 18 or older).